-A Silverado Hybrid is available in several states and, with its unique starter/generator combined with a 5.3-liter V8, offers up to 10 percent improvement in fuel economy while delivering the same 295 horsepower and 335 pound-feet of torque as any other Silverado with the 5.3-liter engine.
+A Hybrid option ($1,500) is available in several states.
+With its unique starter/generator combined with a 5.3-liter V8, the hybrid offers up to 10 percent improvement in fuel economy while delivering the same 295 horsepower and 335 pound-feet of torque as any other Silverado with the 5.3-liter engine.

 Safety features on most 1500 models include dual-level front air bags, which are designed to provide an appropriate amount of inflation based on the severity of the crash.
 A passenger-sensing system automatically deactivates the passenger-side front air bag under certain conditions to protect children.
 Active safety features include anti-lock brakes (ABS) on all models.
 GM's Autotrac 4WD improves traction and stability of four-wheel-drive models on slippery roads.